DupScan vs Gemini 2 — Which Duplicate File Finder Is Better for Mac?

 Gemini 2 is a better choice if you need similar photo detection to find visually alike images that are not exact duplicates.
 DupScan is a better choice for users who want exact duplicate detection, a one-time purchase, and zero data collection.

 If your primary goal is cleaning up a photo library with many near-identical shots, Gemini's similarity detection provides value that exact hashing cannot.
-For every other duplicate detection scenario — documents, videos, music, downloads, archives — DupScan's SHA256 approach delivers guaranteed accuracy at a fraction of the cost.
+For every other duplicate detection scenario — documents, videos, music, downloads, archives — SHA256 hashing delivers guaranteed accuracy at a fraction of the cost.
+Start with our guide on how to find duplicate files on Mac to see the full workflow.

 Try DupScan free — no signup required